BlackRookSoftware/ArcheText/README.md

 		z = 1;
 	}

-Every member in a structure need not exist in order for inheritance to work.
+Every field in a structure does not need to exist in order for inheritance to work.
 If *triple* structures *xunit* and *yunit* were defined as:

 	triple "xunit"